onideen/aggregator/README.md

 3.Problems

 3.1.
 Connection between Facebook and Twitter
 We used fragments on the Facebook part.
-This approach was not possible on the Twitter API, and we had to use activities.
+This approach was not possible on the Twitter API, where we used activities.

 3.2.
 Twitter Login
 Struggled with this for a couple of days.